DataDog/integrations-extras/php_apcu/README.md

 #### APCu Setup

-APCu does not expose metrics by default.
-This integration includes a metric exporter, located here:
+APCu does not expose metrics by default so this integration includes a metric exporter, located here:

     ```
     /opt/datadog-agent/embedded/lib/python3.8/site-packages/datadog_checks/php_apcu/assets/exporter/apcu-dd-handler.php
     ```

-It will work if you refer to it as a php file, but you may want to configure it as follows
+When you configure your Agent (the `instances` setting, described next), you can refer to the exporter directly. by this file name, or you can configure an alias for it on your web server.
+For example, if you're using Apache, the alias in the web server configuration file would look like this:

 ```
 Alias /apcu-status /opt/datadog-agent/embedded/lib/python3.8/site-packages/datadog_checks/php_apcu/assets/exporter/apcu-dd-handler.php